Arthur-Sebastian/audio-toolbox/README.md

 > flacer [filepath]

 Arguments:
 - filepath: path to the audio file to be converted

 ### flactag
-Tool for metadata addition or editoin of flac filesm, automatically naming the file:
+Tool for metadata addition or edition for flac files, automatically naming the file as follows:
->[Artist] - [Title]<br>
+>[Artist] - [Title].flac<br>

 Usage:
-> flactag [filepath of flac] [filepath of image]
+> flactag [image] [image]

 Arguments:
-- filepath of flac: location of the audio file
+- flac location: path to the audio file that will have its metadata changed
-- filepath of image: location of the image that will be set as an album conver.
-It can be both of jpg and png formats and have any aspect ratio.

-Provided with both filepaths, the script will change both text and image metadata.
+- image location: path of the image to be assigned to the flac, can be both jpg and png, in any acpect rato Provided with both filepaths, the script will change both text and image metadata.
-If only the flac file is given, only the text tags will be changed.
+Given only the flac filepath, only text tags will be modified.

 ## Disclaimer
 I do not condone the usage of any of those tools for illicit purposes.
 Please use the provided tools (especially flacrip) only for your own, personal use.